varunsubhash/Taxi-Demand-Prediction/README.md

 # Data Information

-Get the data from : http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml (2016 data)
+Get the data from : http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml (2016 data).
 The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC)

 ## Information on taxis: